9 Intro to Linux Administration

-You’re used to interacting with a computer and a phone running MacOS or Windows or iOS or Android.
-But most servers don’t run any of those.
+You’re accustomed to interacting with a computer and phone running MacOS, Windows, iOS, or Android.
+But, most servers don’t run any of those.

-Outside of personal computers and phones, Linux is the world’s predominant operating system (OS).
-Almost all of the world’s embedded computers – in ATMs, cars and planes, TVs, smart thermostats, and most other gadgets and gizmos – Linux.
-Android actually is Linux, as is ChromeOS.
-Basically all of the world’s supercomputers run Linux.
+Linux is the world’s predominant operating system (OS) outside of personal computers and phones.
+Almost all of the world’s embedded computers run Linux – in ATMs, cars, planes, TVs, smart thermostats, and most other gadgets and gizmos.
+Android is a version of Linux, as is ChromeOS.
+Almost all of the world’s supercomputers run Linux.

-Most importantly for our purposes, a majority of the world’s servers also run on Linux.1
+Most importantly for our purposes, most of the world’s servers run on Linux.1

-So in order to administer a server, you’re going to have to learn a little about Linux.
-In this chapter, you’ll learn about the history of Linux and about how to navigate and manipulate a server running Linux.
+To administer a server, you’ll have to learn a little about Linux.
+In this chapter, you’ll learn about the history of Linux and how to navigate and manipulate a server running Linux.
+Many of these techniques are also useful on your laptop’s command line.

 A computer’s OS defines how applications can interact with the underlying hardware.
-OSes dictate how files are stored and accessed, how applications are installed, how network connections work, and more.
+The OS dictates how files are stored and accessed, how applications are installed, how network connections work, and more.

-Before the early 1970s, the market for computer hardware and software looked nothing like it does now.
+Before the early 1970s, the computer hardware and software market looked nothing like today.
 Computers of that era had extremely tight linkages between hardware and software.
-For example, there was no Microsoft Word you could use on a Dell machine or an HP machine or an Apple machine.
+There was no Microsoft Word you could use on a machine from Dell, HP, or Apple.

 Instead, every hardware company was also a software company.
 If Example Corp’s computer did text editing, it was because Example Corp had written (or commissioned) text editing software specifically for their machine.
 If Example Corp’s machine could run a game, Example Corp had written that game just for their computer.

-The one issue (for everyone but Bell Labs) was that they were paying Bell Labs a lot of money for licenses to Unix.
-So in the 1980s, programmers started writing Unix-like OSes.
-These so-called Unix clones behaved just like Unix, but didn’t include any actual Unix code.2
+The one issue (for everyone but Bell Labs) was that they were paying Bell Labs a lot of money for Unix licenses.
+So, in the 1980s, programmers started writing Unix-like OSs.
+These so-called Unix clones behaved like Unix but didn’t include any actual Unix code.2

-In 1991, Linus Torvalds – then a 21 year-old Finnish grad student – released an open source Unix clone called Linux via a amusingly nonchalant newsgroup posting, saying, “I’m doing a (free) operating system (just a hobby, won’t be big and professional like gnu)…Any suggestions are welcome, but I won’t promise I’ll implement them :-).”3
+In 1991, Linus Torvalds – then a 21-year-old Finnish grad student – released an open-source Unix clone called Linux via a nonchalant newsgroup posting, saying, “I’m doing a (free) operating system (just a hobby, won’t be big and professional like gnu)…Any suggestions are welcome, but I won’t promise I’ll implement them :-).”3

 Luckily, you don’t have to know hundreds of distros.
-For server use, most organizations standardize on one of a handful.
-The most common open source distros are Ubuntu or CentOS.
+Most organizations use one of only a handful on their servers.
+The most common open-source distros are Ubuntu or CentOS.
 Red Hat Enterprise Linux (RHEL) is the most common paid distro.4 Many organizations on AWS are using Amazon Linux, which is independently maintained by Amazon but was originally a RHEL derivative.5

-Most individuals who have a choice in the matter prefer Ubuntu.
-It’s definitely my personal preference.
+Most people, including me, prefer Ubuntu when they have a choice.
 It’s a little simpler and easier to configure than the others.

 Ubuntu versions are numbered by the year and month they were released.
-Most people use the Long Term Support (LTS) releases, which are released in April of even years.
+Most people use the Long Term Support (LTS) releases, released in April of even years.

 Ubuntu versions have fun alliterative names, so you’ll hear people refer to releases by name or version.
-As of this writing, most Ubuntu machines are running Focal (20.04, Focal Fossa) or Jammy (22.04, Jammy Jellyfish).
+As of this writing, most Ubuntu machines run Focal (20.04, Focal Fossa), Jammy (22.04, Jammy Jellyfish), or Noble (24.04, Noble Numbat).

 Invoking a command is done by typing the command on the command line and hitting enter